-Chitwan offers many adventure and other activities such as jungle safari, bird watching, canoe trips, etc. The Chitwan National Park is renowned for its dense tropical forest with a large number of wildlife and bird species.
+Chitwan offers many adventures and other activities such as jungle safari, bird watching, canoe trips, etc. The Chitwan National Park is renowned for its dense tropical forest with a large number of wildlife and bird species.
 It is home to about 600 species of plants, a habitat of about 43 species of large mammals, 526 species of birds, 150 species of butterflies, 126 species of fish and 49 species of reptiles, rare one-horned rhinos, and other endangered species like the Royal Bengal Tiger, the Gangetic Dolphins, and Ghadiyal Crocodile.
-This park boasts of grey monkeys and the common brownish red rhesus monkeys, deer, leopards, wild dogs, various species of mongoose and cats, wild boar, porcupines, hyena, bats, squirrels, etc. The park also boas of nearly 600 one-horned rhinos, a quarter of the species total and their numbers continue to grow.
+This park boasts grey monkeys and the common brownish-red rhesus monkeys, deer, leopards, wild dogs, various species of mongoose and cats, wild boar, porcupines, hyenas, bats, squirrels, etc. The park also boas of nearly 600 one-horned rhinos, a quarter of the species total and their numbers continue to grow.
 An estimated 100 tigers are in the park at present.

 The Chitwan Chepang Hill Trekking finished collecting boundless experience in your life take the tourist bus to Kathmandu.
 We “Nepal Mother House Treks” always welcome you to the Chepang Hill Trekking.
-We arrange this trip shorter or longer according to your desire and holiday schedule with our experience Guide whole the year-round, but September to mid-November and March to mid-May is the best time.
+We arrange this trip shorter or longer according to your desire and holiday schedule with our experience Guide whole the year round, but September to mid-November and March to mid-May is the best time.